NVIDIA/NeMo-Guardrails/examples/bots/info/README.md

                 raise Exception(
                     f"Got status code {resp.status} to WolframAlpha engine request: {await resp.text()}" )
-                return "Apologies, but I cannot answer this question at this time.
-Can you rephrase?"
+                return "Apologies, but the answer to this question is unavailable right now.
+Could you rephrase it?"

             result = await resp.text()